Grouse and Rosy-finches

 Day 2 After breakfast we will head to the Pawnee National Grasslands to search for early-returning Mountain Plovers and Chestnut-collared and McCown’s Longspurs.
 During the afternoon we will drive east, looking in the fields for parties of Snow and Ross’s Geese and Sandhill Cranes, as well as for Horned Larks and American Pipits; there is also a possibility of seeing Northern Bobwhite during the journey.
 We will spend the night in the town of Wray.

-Day 3 We will have to be up at the crack of dawn to join an organised tour on a private ranch to watch the amazing displays of male Greater Prairie-chickens; other species to be seen in the area include Ferruginous Hawk, Long-billed Curlew, Loggerhead Shrike and Chihuahuan Raven.
+Day 3 We will have to be up at the crack of dawn to join an organised tour on a private ranch to watch the amazing displays of male Greater Prairie-chickens.
+Other species to be seen in the area include Ferruginous Hawk, Long-billed Curlew, Loggerhead Shrike and Chihuahuan Raven.
 We will return to Wray for breakfast and then head south to Lamar, breaking our journey for a picnic lunch at Bonny Reservoir, an excellent site for migrant ducks and waders and one of the westernmost outposts of Red-bellied Woodpecker.
 Many introduced Ring-necked Pheasants are likely to be seen as we continue south to Holly for an overnight stay.

 Day 4 Our second early-morning start will find us at a lek of Lesser Prairie-chickens; their subtly different sack-colour and display will be another spectacle to enjoy.
-After a traditional home-cooked breakfast we will go to Lamar and visit a woodland reserve which can be excellent for migrants.
-Heading west, we will make impromptu stops whenever we see roadside birds, such as Burrowing Owls, until we reach West Pueblo; here we will have a picnic lunch by a small park where Scaled Quail and Curve-billed Thrasher can be found.
-The drive up into the mountains though ‘juniper’ country, where Juniper Titmouse and Bushtit occur, will finally deliver us to the Gunnison Basin and the Gunnison Sage-grouse viewing-area.
+After a traditional home-cooked breakfast we will go to Lamar and visit a woodland reserve that can be excellent for migrants.
+Heading west, we will make impromptu stops whenever we see roadside birds, such as Burrowing Owls, until we reach West Pueblo.
+Here we will have a picnic lunch by a small park where Scaled Quail and Curve-billed Thrasher can be found.
+The drive up into the mountains though juniper country, where Juniper Titmouse and Bushtit occur, will finally deliver us to the Gunnison Basin and the Gunnison Sage-grouse viewing-area.
 We may be lucky enough to see the birds in the evening but, more likely, we will have to wait until the morning.
 Two nights will be spent in Gunnison.

 Day 5 Another day, another grouse-lek, but today our target species is in a different genus: Centrocercus.
 The two sage-grouse species were split a number of years ago and this has left the range-restricted Gunnison Sage-grouse as an endangered species.
 So as not to disturb the birds we will attend a public viewing-site, following which, and after another late breakfast, we will head up into the mountains to Crested Butte, where we will visit feeders to look for rosy-finches.
 Returning to Gunnison, we will bird locally looking for Vesper Sparrow and other species before having an early night in readiness for another early start!